 Influenza (flu) and pregnancy

-The flu is easily spread from person to person.
+The flu spreads easily from person to person.
 When someone with the flu coughs, sneezes or speaks, the virus spreads through the air.
-You can get infected with the flu if you breathe it in.
-You also can get infected if you touch something (like a door handle or a phone) that has the flu virus on it and then you touch your nose, eyes or mouth.
+You can get infected with the flu if you breathe it in or if you touch something (like a door handle or a phone) that has the flu virus on it and then touch your nose, eyes or mouth.